Chart Color Schemes

 Delahey shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Professional & technical services have limited presence at 4.6% compared to the regional average of 10.1%.
-The area appears to offer limited local employment opportunities as indicated by Census data.
-In the past year, employment increased by 3.4% while labour force grew by 5.1%, causing unemployment rate to rise by 1.5 percentage points.
-Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment rate.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Delahey's employment mix suggests local employment should increase by 5.7% over five years and 12.2% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Professional & technical services have limited presence at 4.6%, compared to the regional average of 10.1%.
+The area offers limited local employment opportunities, as indicated by the working population count versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 3.4% while labour force grew by 5.1%, leading to a 1.5 percentage point rise in unemployment rate.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Delahey's employment mix suggests local employment should increase by 5.7% over five years and 12.2% over ten years.

 Frequently Asked Questions - Employment